-- The ISP can also tell if you’re using torrents by looking at the connection patterns: since torrents rely on multiple people sharing the file, the ISP can notice the multiple upload streams as well multiple connections to different IP (Internet Protocol) addresses that make it work.
+- Sometimes the ISP can also tell if you’re downloading files by looking at the connection patterns: since some download files rely on multiple people sharing it, the ISP can notice the multiple upload streams as well multiple connections to different IP (Internet Protocol) addresses that make it work.

 Does the ISP care about file downloads?

 When it comes to downloading files, most of the time, ISPs care about the fact that you’re taking a lot of bandwidth more than what you’re doing with it specifically.
 This means that ISPs are mainly interested in detecting downloads and use that information to engage in bandwidth throttling – mainly slowing down your connection if you show signs of massive downloads.

 How long does an ISP keep browsing records?